newrelic/entity-definitions/docs/synthesis.md

 If the attribute `aws.az` is present in the data point that matched any rule, its value will be copied to an entity's tag named `aws.az`.

-Also, there specific tags for each rule can be defined.
-These attributes will only be copied after a datapoint matches a rule. these rule specific tags take priority over the global tags, meaning **if the same tag is defined on both structures**, the rule specific tag
+If there is only a unique rule living under ```synthesis```, those are its tags.

-overrides the global tag.
+But if there are multiple rules living under ```rules```, some specific tags for each rule can be defined.
+Notice that these attributes will only be copied after a datapoint matches a rule, and they take priority over the global tags, meaning **if the same tag is defined on both structures**, the rule specific tag overrides the global tag.

-Notice these tag definitions live under ```rules``` for every rule.
+These specific tag definitions live under ```rules``` for every rule.
 ```yaml
 synthesis:
   rules: